 Kenneth City is a very small town located in the state of Florida.
 With a population of 5,072 people and four constituent neighborhoods, Kenneth City is the 276th largest community in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kenneth City is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Kenneth City is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Kenneth City is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kenneth City who work in office and administrative support (18.25%), sales jobs (14.57%), and food service (7.26%).

 In terms of college education, Kenneth City is nearly on par with the US average for all cities of 21.84%: 18.89% of adults 25 and older in Kenneth City have a bachelor's degree or advanced degree.